 Above 100,000 it is impossible (as a start-up).

 At Waalaxy, we distinguish 3 types of content on our blog:

-- Support content: these are tutorials and case studies that are shared with our users to provide answers to their questions related to the product.
+- Support content: these are tutorials and case studies that are shared with our users so to provide answers to their questions related to the product.
 And since we are not yet well known, few people search for them directly via Google.

 3. Links: Achieving Google’s trust

 On the contrary, it wants important/expert sites to be well positioned.
-So we can say that there are 3 main indicators closely related when we talk about link strategy:
+So we can say that there are 3 main closely related indicators when we talk about link strategy:

 - The level of trust: who is talking about you?
 Rather sites that Google has little confidence in or rather reliable sites like important media, directories or other reference sites?
 Without a doubt the most important indicator.

 - Citation volume: how many people are talking about you?
 This indicator must go with the level of trust.
 If there are few reliable sites talking about you and many unreliable sites talking about you, this is not good.

 - The category of your site: depending on your content and the types of sites that talk about you, Google will assign you a majority category and sub-categories.
 You will be considered as an “expert” on x or ysubjects and therefore more likely to be referenced on the keywords of these subjects.